-Rosio Sanchez was born in Chicago, USA, to Mexican parents, but have spent the last eight years of her life in Copenhagen.
-Initially, five years as the pastry head chef of René Redzepi at Noma.
-Before she decided to follow her life-long dream and opened her own chain of taquerias – Hija de Sanchez (the daughter of Sanchez) – introducing Scandinavians to authentic-style tortillas made from masa (nixtamalized corn flour) and proper Mexican variations like cochinita pibil and al pastor.
-Now, she has finally taken the next step and launched her first Mexican cantina called Sanchez.
+Chef Rosio Sanchez was born in Chicago, USA, to Mexican parents, but have spent the last eight years of her life in Copenhagen.
+Initially, she spent five years as the pastry head chef of René Redzepi at Noma, before she decided to follow her life-long dream and opened her own chain of taquerias.
+Hija de Sanchez (the daughter of Sanchez) introduced Scandinavians to authentic-style tortillas made from masa (nixtamalized corn flour) and proper Mexican variations like cochinita pibil and al pastor.
+Now, chef Sanchez has finally taken the next step and launched her first Mexican tasting menu restaurant called Sanchez (of course).

 Ever since the original Hija de Sanchez Torvehallerne opened in 2015, Rosio Sanchez has offered a valuable contribution to re-defining Scandinavian’s idea of genuine tacos and our knowledge about real Mexican food.
 Being an outdoor food stall, the Torvehallerne location is only open in the spring and summer season from April till October.
 Luckily, you can get delicious tacos, paletas (creamsicles), churros, and Aguas Frescas all year round from the second outlet – Hija de Sanchez Kødbyen.
 Make sure to follow Hija de Sanchez on Instagram to get news about the regular Amigos de Sanchez-events, where Rosio invites her chef friends from far and near to cook their twist on tacos.
 Notable appearances, thus far, include Paco Méndez, Alex Atala, René Redzepi, and Esben Holmboe-Bang.

-After leaving Copenhagen for three months to help out her old employer with the Noma Mexico pop-up in Tulum, Sanchez got renewed motivation to open a full-scale restaurant when she returned, but it wasn’t originally planned to be a cantina.
+After leaving Copenhagen for three months to help out her old employer with the Noma Mexico pop-up in Tulum, Sanchez got renewed motivation to open a full-scale restaurant when she returned, but it wasn’t originally planned to be a tasting menu restaurant.

 – I was always looking for a space to have a bigger taqueria, Rosio explains when I meet her for an interview.